Loading...

 The second tour to the KPNO 2.1-meter Telescope at 11:30 am and the third tour to the Nicholas U. Mayall 4-meter Telescope at 1:30 pm require walking up almost two flights of stairs.
 The former requires 1/4 mile walking somewhat uphill and the latter 1/2 mile walking uphill.

 The Nightly Observing Program views the sunset, which is about 275 meters (300 yards) uphill from the visitor Center.
 Transport to the sunset viewing area can be arranged.
 The Visitor Center 0.5-meter Telescope has a short flight of stairs or a slow elevator to the telescope.
 Reaching the telescope eyepiece, though, may be difficult for guests restricted to wheelchairs.
+(Please let us know in advance if you require the use of our observatory elevator.)

 Please let us know 24 hours in advance at kpvc@noirlab.edu or phone +1 520 318 8726 if you require mobility assistance.
 The Visitor Center’s ability to provide special accommodations is severely limited.
 This is particularly true for evening programs.
 We cannot provide sign language interpreters for nighttime programs.
 These programs run under extremely dark conditions.